dcs3spp/tyk-plugins-example-repo/plugins/Issues_Summary.md

 - Typescript supported?
 - System API for JVM documented?
-- Exmaple usage of JVM event handlers?
+- Example usage of JVM event handlers?

-## Bundle Probles
+## Bundle Problems I Encountered

 - Could only get RSA keys to work with bundler, not ECDSA.
 The key type and process for generating needs documenting.

-## Appendix

-TYK_DB_LICENSEKEY=eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJhbGxvd2VkX25vZGVzIjoiZDBlN2M4YjgtMzdmZi00ZWUxLTYwMTEtY2ViZWQ5OWJhMWQwLGYxZTQ1NDA2LTgwN2UtNGNlNy03OWVhLThjZGVhODI1MzhlNCw0ZGY2YWM5Ny1iMDYwLTQ0YTktNWI4OC0yYzM5ZWE3YTk2M2IsYzI0M2JkMGMtYmJkZi00Y2I4LTc1NDQtM2MyN2NmYWIxYzZlLGQ3ZWY1NTRiLTc0YzItNGFiNy03OTE1LWJjODU4YzFlNjQ5NSxiYjFiNGYwYy05ZDQyLTRhZWMtNmRlZi03NjA2OWU4NTc0OGQsZGU5ZmZiYmEtYjdkNy00Y2M3LTcyM2EtOGFlNDA3NDA5YTY2LDE1MDRiM2UwLTQ4M2QtNDE3NS01OTkzLWM4ZmYyNzIxNzViMCwzYTE2MDMyZS05MjJhLTRiYWEtNmUyOS1iMmE2OWJkZjZkNTcsZmQ3MzMwNDUtZGQxMi00OTBmLTQ0NmMtMDdkYzIyNTYwMTdlIiwiZXhwIjoxNjk3MzI3OTk5LCJpYXQiOjE2OTQ3MDg0MzEsIm93bmVyIjoiNjFjY2U2MmMxMjFjYTEwMDAxOGJiMTkwIiwic2NvcGUiOiJtdWx0aV90ZWFtLHJiYWMsZ3JhcGgsZmVkZXJhdGlvbiIsInYiOiIyIn0.JezrzCQUNswDQDVsqg4vPTQssSog0Y9_w2hedT1KDwrEBqrcM9PCHFIKIsc1Ba_moPxsY_ICvUwdhIVO5rF2izeteoN8MLqk9ZMaflBlheieYMnmL1cQ4xjS2uaSRr6pKHhcPtmlMzezfcMqHI-BtCHh9ZSP-7AC_8-Kcpm3bMtK21_35s0j3M04FqhlxIKrLc4vFepVqZwAX2srS2DdSby8SIylkJhGHvOF59KgG2qKSMk6X1-x7ITKA6ixjNPJ8edubQFXqIh6K260UcoEK1wRg1W6mSElgssjV7BfZUNwHWqJW9sdsS3-YX_lL2fVwrajrh9i24Zq4vyr7vIuzg